-Consent: Is informed, knowing, and voluntary.
+Consent: Mutually-understood and communicated agreement regarding the conditions of sexual activity.
+Consent is informed, knowing, and voluntary.
 Consent is active, not passive.
 Silence, in and of itself, cannot be interpreted as consent.
 Consent can be given by words or actions, as long as those words or actions create mutually understandable permission regarding the conditions of sexual activity.
 Consent to one form of sexual activity cannot imply consent to other forms of sexual activity.